peebles/elk-stack/README.md

     docker-compose build SERVICE
     docker-compose up --no-deps -d SERVICE

-where SERVICE is one of elasticsearch, logstash, kibana.
+where SERVICE is one of elasticsearch, logs, kibana or proxy.